-When it comes to pellet grills, Traeger are king.
+When it comes to pellet grills, Traeger is king.

-Joe Traeger invented this new type of grill back in 1986, and they remain the top selling brand of pellet grill to this day.
+Joe Traeger invented this new type of grill in 1986, and they remain the top-selling pellet grill brand today.

 In this detailed guide, we review the best Traeger pellet grills, explore the differences between each option and see how they stack up against the competition.